 Pirku-Itya (Reconciliation Partnerships Program)

-Pirku-itya is a Kaurna word meaning ‘for community’ and our program is focused on grassroots community events and projects run by not for profit organisations that contribute to reconciliation in South Australia.
+Pirku-Itya is a Kaurna word meaning ‘for community’ and our partnership program is focused on grassroots community events and projects run by not for profit organisations that contribute to reconciliation in South Australia.

-Projects and events we partner with need to support stronger communities through reconciliation-based activities and have a clear link to water use and our vision of delivering trusted water services for a sustainable and healthy South Australia.
+To be eligible, your projects and events need to support stronger communities through reconciliation-based activities and have a clear link to water use and our vision of delivering trusted water services for a sustainable and healthy South Australia.

-This program runs annually following the financial calendar year, and is part of our Stretch Reconciliation Action Plan 2020-23.
+This program runs annually following the financial calendar year.
 Pirku-itya is available for organisations to apply for sponsorship of up to $10,000 per partnership.

 Applicants must demonstrate: